roleplay ai chatbot

 Start by choosing the emotional job, not the category label.
 If you want comfort, pick a warm companion.
 If you want chemistry, pick a romantic or confident voice.
 If you want expressive roleplay, choose anime or character styles.
 If you want something low pressure, choose friend or mentor energy.
 This matters because most AI chat products make you do too much work up front: describe the personality, set the rules, explain the scene, and hope the bot follows along.
 A better companion page should help you narrow the choice before signup by showing what the chat is for, how it starts, and what kind of relationship thread it can support.

-guide 3
+section 3

 What the first minute should feel like